 7. Hike The Viking Coastal Path

 This trail is 25 miles long in total and is a circular path that goes along the coast at Thanet.
 Passing the seaside towns of Westgate-on-Sea, Margate, Broadstairs and Ramsgate, it turns inland to Minster and St Nicholas At Wade.
-Unless you are after a challenge, just pick a section where you and your doggy can enjoy a walk for a few miles breathing in the fresh sea air.
+Unless you are after a challenge, just pick a section where you and your doggy can enjoy one of the dog walks in Kent and stroll a few miles breathing in the fresh sea air.

 Looking at Visiting the Area

 So, there you have our recommendations of dog-friendly places in Kent to visit and if you want to enjoy the garden of England for more than a day we have also created a directory of places to stay with your dogs